 - Consumers do not have a good understanding of the arbitration process and its implications.

-Although the arbitration process has its flaws, it is commonly viewed as the simplest and most effective way to deal with debt disputes.
 Consumers involved in arbitration should utilize their rights and fight the debt if they believe they do not or should not owe it.
+However, the odds are stacked heavily against consumer success in arbitration.